Frequently Asked Questions

 msmpi), we cannot guarantee success.

-If users wish to try, we recommend experimenting with the many Unix-like emulators, containers, virtual machines, and other such systems.
+We recommend experimenting with the many Unix-like emulators, containers, virtual machines, and other such systems.
 The Installing PETSc On Microsoft Windows documentation contains valuable information.

 mpi4py from conda and experiment, or use